-More information on the investment criteria, exclusions and environmental, social and governance considerations of these BlackRock funds can be found in the ASB Investment Funds SIPO at asb.co.nz/asb-investment-funds/fund-reporting
+More information on the investment criteria, underlying funds, exclusions and environmental, social and governance considerations can be found in the ASB Investment Funds SIPO at asb.co.nz/asb-investment-funds/fund-reporting

 4. What are the risks of investing?